|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Troy looked defeated, so I added, "The good news is, you can use it to your advantage.
 I’m willing to bet you file faster than most other staff members at the psychiatric unit."
 Troy smiled, chuckled, and answered, "Yeah, everyone else usually gets sidetracked.
 They’re impressed by my speed."
 I stated, "The bad news is, Locking In and Blocking Out can be counterproductive.
 You may be the fastest filer in the office, but that doesn’t solve the problem of the ringing phone if you’re the only person there to answer it."

-As you know, ADD in adults does not just cause problems with switching gears.
-For Joel, age 27, his ADD caused problems with multi-tasking that were starting to threaten his marriage.
+As you know, ADHD in adults does not just cause problems with switching gears.
+For Joel, age 27, his ADHD caused problems with multi-tasking that were starting to threaten his marriage.
 A mechanic, Joel was usually able to focus on a car in his shop for hours but sometimes had trouble following conversations with his wife.

 Common Problem # 3 - Defective Filter